jspecify/jspecify/docs/docs/spec.md

 For all named annotations referred to by this spec:

--   The package name is `org.jspecify.annotations`.
+-   The Java package name is `org.jspecify.annotations`.
 -   The Java module name is `org.jspecify`.
 -   The Maven artifact is `org.jspecify:jspecify`.